 The first ever Waffle House opened near Atlanta in 1955 (you can visit the museum).
 But if you’re looking for scattered, smothered or covered hash browns along with all the other breakfast and lunch options, head to one of the multiple Waffle Houses that are above or next to train stations.
 View directions (Brookhaven, Decatur and Georgia State MARTA stations are your best bet).

 5. Peachtree Center

 Peachtree Center isn’t just a MARTA station.
 It’s also the name of the group of office buildings and hotels directly above it.
 Perks include a weekly farmer’s market, food court, mall and easy access to DragonCon festivities over Labor Day weekend.
-The Peachtree Center MARTA station also has a connection with the Atlanta Streetcar and it’s easy to walk to a variety of downtown office buildings from this location.
+The Peachtree Center MARTA station also has a connection with the Atlanta Streetcar and it’s easy to walk to a variety of downtown office buildings, hotels and major attractions such as the Georgia Aquarium and World of Coca-Cola from this location.

 4. Downtown Decatur

 Underneath the Decatur Square is the Decatur MARTA station on the blue line.
 Head to street level to explore unique shops and nearly 50 restaurants and bars without walking more than 10 minutes.
-Popular spots include Brick Store Pub, Iberian Pig, Victory Sandwich Bar and Cakes and Ale.
+Popular spots include Brick Store Pub, Iberian Pig and Victory Sandwich Bar.
 The square also has outdoor concerts, Fourth of July fireworks and numerous festivals throughout the year.

 3. Downtown Sports Arenas